 According to California Penal Code 496, individuals found in possession of stolen property can be charged with a misdemeanor or a felony.
 Either charge can result in fine, imprisonment, or both.

 But what happens when the recipient is not aware that the goods were stolen?
 That matter becomes a bit more complicated.

 The burden of proof, or the obligation of finding and presenting evidence that proves a case, lies with the police in cases of stolen property.
 They must be able to prove that the property was stolen, that the individual in question received the property, and that the individual knew the property was stolen.
 Without all three of these conditions being met, there is no crime and a criminal defense attorney can help get the case thrown out of court.

 But anyone can say that they simply did not know that the item was stolen, and many do.
 In order to separate fact from fiction, there are some factors the police will take into consideration.

 - Did the individual help conceal the property?
-For instance, if someone purchased a car and kept it in his friend’s garage instead of his own, that may indicate that he knew it was stolen and wanted to ensure it was not on his own property in the case of an investigation.
+For instance, if someone purchased a car and kept it in their friend’s garage instead of their own, that may indicate that they knew it was stolen and wanted to ensure it was not on their property in case of an investigation.

 - Was the property priced much lower than it is worth?
-The price the recipient paid for the property will also be assessed; if that price was much lower than the fair market value of the item, it may indicate that the recipient knew it was stolen.
-If the payment given was cash and there was no receipt provided, that may also act as proof that the recipient knew the goods were stolen.
+The price the recipient paid for the property will also be assessed; if that price was much lower than the fair market value of the item, that may indicate that the recipient knew it was stolen.
+Similar conclusions could be made if the item was paid for in cash.

 - Were identifying marks removed?
 If identifying marks, such as a VIN on a vehicle, have been removed, that is often all the police need to prove that the recipient did in fact know that an item was stolen.
 But that does not mean that the recipient will automatically be found guilty.